• Skip to primary navigation

 Jump to Recipe Print Recipe

 Air fryer popcorn turns out so light and fluffy!
-It's easy to make and the clean up is simple.
+It's easy to make and the clean up is so simple.
 Ready in just 15 minutes, air fried popcorn is a healthy snack that the whole family will love.

 A large bowl of cooked popcorn.